Ex-police officer jailed for string of racist messages mocking George Floyd death - NewsBreak

 A co-defendant, West Mercia Police Constable Joann Jinks, 41, from Redditch, Worcestershire, is due to stand trial at Westminster Magistrates’ Court on August 23 charged with three counts of the same offence.

-The IOPC announced in April this year that charges had been brought against Watts and Jinks under the Communications Act 2003.
+The Independent Office for Police Conduct (IOPC) announced in April this year that charges had been brought against Watts and Jinks under the Communications Act 2003.

-After sentencing, IOPC regional director Derrick Campbell said: “The sharing of such images by a serving officer, some of which mocked the death of George Floyd, is bound to have caused significant reputational damage to policing.

-“The content of these messages will disturb many people both within and outside the police service.